Gordie Johnson: Biography

 In 2020, with the world going into lockdown, the record release show and tour for Big Sugar's new album Eternity Now was cancelled and Gordie Johnson performed the release show "live" online that saw him playing and singing live, accompanied by the recorded bedtracks.
-During the pandemic, the Johnsons added a full video studio to their music studio allowing Gordie to hone his video production skills along with his record producing, while Alex became his assistant studio engineer for online projects.
+During the pandemic, the Johnsons added a full video studio to their music studio allowing Gordie to hone his video production skills along with his record producing.
 Over the next two years, Johnson would go on to perform a record release show for the Deluxe Anniversary Hemi-Vision 25th Anniversary album, this time re-recording all parts himself and again performing guitar and vocals live along with friends Warren Haynes, Chris Robinson, Rich Robinson, Colin James, Jason McCoy and a rousing edition of "If I Had My Way" closing out the show that saw hundreds of fans videos edited into the performance.
-It was such a feat that the record release show had to be delayed a day as Johnson put it all together in his studio.
+It was such a feat that the record release show had to be delayed a day as it crashed the site upon going live.

 Critical acclaim accompanied the release of a one season "GJ in the SoundShack" series on YouTube that saw Gordie Johnson in a weekly episode talking (and occasionally performing) about a myriad of topics from songwriting to recording to a detailed look at equipment he uses.

-As the world opened up again, "One Man Big Sugar Show- The Acoustical Sounds of Gordie Johnson" started touring and brought his massive, well known and highly influential songbook to life with an acoustic performance drenched in blues and folk music that inspired Johnson's Big Sugar catalogue.
+As the world opened up again, "One Man Big Sugar Show- The Acoustical Sounds of Gordie Johnson" started touring and brought his songbook to life with an acoustic performance steeped in blues and folk music that inspired Johnson's Big Sugar catalogue.
 It consists of tales of triumph and disaster, spoken by Johnson.

-In 2022, Big Sugar returned to the stage with a new show and lineup.
-After the tragic death of Garry Lowe, Gordie Johnson spent the previous four years reimagining Big Sugar and is proud to announce new bassist, Ben Lowe, the 22 year old son of Garry.
-"Our music has always been about roots and culture and this is a perfect piece of that evolution.
-You can hear Big Sugar in Ben's DNA."
-A renewed Big Sugar also includes former tour mates drummer Joe Magistro (Black Crowes, B52s) and Scandinavian indie rock phenom keyboardist Kat Ottosen.
+Post pandemic Big Sugar returned to the stage with a new show and lineup.
+After the tragic death of Garry Lowe followed by the long shutdown, Gordie Johnson reimagined Big Sugar as a power trio now playing with bassist and fellow Austinite Anders Drerup and 23-year-old phenom drummer Root Valach.
+“Our music has always been about roots and culture and this is a perfect piece of that evolution."